What Does a Provisional Patent Protect: Everything You Need to Know

 The Importance of a Good Disclosure

 We have already discussed that if you do want to secure a patent, you will eventually need to file a non-provisional patent application with the patent office.
-And if you file your provisional patent application first (which is strongly encouraged), you have a 12-month period to file a non-provisional patent application if you want to obtain the benefit of provisional filing.
+And if you file your provisional patent application first (which is strongly encouraged), you have a 12-month period to file a non-provisional patent application if you want to maintain the benefit of provisional filing.

 What to Expect When Filing Without a Patent Attorney